torchnyu/blog/_posts/2020-07-04-take-a-gap-year.md

 difference isn't a huge deal when you're all almost adults.

-As for your friends, nobody will care if you graduate a year later except people who have nothing better to care about.
+As for your friends, nobody will care if you graduate a year later except those who have nothing better to care about.
 Plenty of them will stay in school to do masters programs or even PhDs.
 Even if your friends ditch you, which is pretty weird of them, you can always make new friends[^1].